brianmcn/Zelda1RandoTools/doc/use.md

 - Mouse-hovering blue_ring/wood_arrow/bomb icon will highlight all its shop locations on the map.
 - Mouse-hovering blue_candle icon will highlight all its shop locations on the map if you don't yet have a candle; otherwise it highlights burnable trees.
 - Mouse-hovering the armos icon will highlight any armos locations you have not yet marked up.
-- Mouse-hovering the power-bracelet/ladder/raft/recorder/redcandle in your inventory or in the 'item progress' bar (see below TODO) will highlight any push-block/ladderable/raftable/whistleable/burnable locations you have not yet marked up.
+- Mouse-hovering the power-bracelet/ladder/raft/recorder/redcandle in your inventory or in the ['item progress' bar](#item-progress) will highlight any push-block/ladderable/raftable/whistleable/burnable locations you have not yet marked up.